apache/arrow-cookbook/python/source/flight.rst

 Propagating OpenTelemetry Traces
 ================================

-OpenTelemetry_ traces can be propagated between Flight clients and servers using a middleware.
+Distributed tracing with OpenTelemetry_ allows collecting call-level performance measurements across a Flight service.
+In order to correlate spans across a Flight client and server, trace context must be passed between the two.
+This can be passed manually through headers in :class:`pyarrow.flight.FlightCallOptions`, or can be automatically propagated using middleware.

+This example shows how to accomplish trace propagation through middleware.
 The client middleware needs to inject the trace context into the call headers.
 The server middleware needs to extract the trace context from the headers and pass the context into a new span.
 Optionally, the client middleware can also create a new span to time the client-side call.

 .. _OpenTelemetry: https://opentelemetry.io/docs/instrumentation/python/getting-started/